Show by Label

 From top to bottom, you see the Fmeter-G431 counter board with the LCD.
 On the top side of the board is the interface to the Segger J-link.
 It goes to a little adapter board that connects to the big ribbon cable that goes to the probe.
 On the left of the board is the connector that supplies power, coming from my Lab supply.
 It also has the Rx/Tx signals that go to a Serial TTL to USB convertor (3.3V!) that goes to my Laptop.
 I took the MAX232 out as I mentioned earlier.
 I use PuTTY to look at the reports and program the options for the counter.

 I modified the counter board with SMA connectors so I could feed it with clean signals from my GPSDO supply the 1PPS and also the external OCXO.
-To the left is the 1PPS input coming from my GPSDO.
-Top right is the OCXO input, and below it the 10MHz from my GPSDO, which is what we measure.
+To the left of the counter is the 1PPS input coming from my GPSDO.
+Top right on the board is the OCXO input, and below it the 10MHz from my GPSDO, which is what we measure.
 Below it is the LCD display, this time showing 11 decimal digits when it shows 9.999 MHz etc. and 10 digits when it shows 10.0000 etc. MHz.

-When I took the picture, the OCXO was not exactly tuned to that of the GPSDO, which is why you see a few milliHerz of difference.
+When I took the picture, the OCXO was not exactly tuned to that of the GPSDO, which is why you see a few milliHerz of difference on the LCD.

 GPSDO Controller